EGI-Federation/documentation/content/en/providers/cloud-compute/openstack/catch-all/_index.md

 images:
   sync: true
   # optionally list the formats that your site supports/prefers (as supported by qemu)
-  # if not specificed, the sync will assume all formats are supported
+  # if not specified, the sync will assume all formats are supported
   formats:
     - qcow2
     - raw